hexdump0815/imagebuilder/systems/allwinner_h3/readme.md

 ## priority

-- low: will be worked on and improved rarely
+- on hold: no more changes planned and it is unlikely that there will be images beyond the bookworm ones

 ## special notes